ChurchillonData/Spotify_clone_with_full-stack_functionality/README.md

-# 🎵 Spotify Song Dataset Analyzer
+# 🎵 Spotify Song Dataset Analyser

 ## 📌 Project Overview

 This project builds a full-stack Spotify Song Dataset Analyzer using a public dataset of top Spotify tracks (1998–2020).
-It involves cleaning and storing data in SQLite, performing analytical queries, and generating insightful visualizations with Matplotlib.
+It involves cleaning and storing data in SQLite, performing analytical queries, and generating insightful visualisations with Matplotlib.

 **Key Features:**
 - Genre-based statistics for a specific year